komodojp/tinyld/Readme.md

 ## Benchmark

-This benchmark will try to detect language of string from the tatoeba database (~9M sentences) on 16 of the most common languages
+This benchmark will try to detect language of sentence from the tatoeba database (~9M sentences) on 16 of the most common languages

 ### TinyLD
 Run: ```yarn bench:tinyld```